 Accounts receivable are recorded net of provisions for doubtful accounts.
-At December 31, 2022 and 2021, 16% and 98%, respectively, of accounts receivable represent receivables from the U.S. Government.
-At December 31, 2022, 84% of accounts receivable represent receivables from international sales, of which 65% of accounts receivable are from sales to the Canadian government and 20% of accounts receivable are from sales to a European government affiliated entity.
+At December 31, 2023 and 2022, 53% and 16%, respectively, of accounts receivable represent receivables from the U.S. Government.
+At December 31, 2023, 47% of accounts receivable represent receivables from international sales, which include sales to four European governments and a government in the Asia Pacific region.
 Collection of receivables from international government sales is coordinated through the International Promotion Agreement with Meridian (see Note 3), under which Meridian invoices and collects payments from international customers and remits such collections, less Meridian's fees, to the Company under a quarterly process specified in the International Promotion Agreement.
 An allowance for doubtful accounts is based on specific analysis of the receivables.
-At December 31, 2022 and 2021, the Company had no allowance for doubtful accounts.
+At December 31, 2023 and 2022, the Company had no allowance for doubtful accounts.